Maximalism without the clutter featuring Claire Elsworth

 Claire Elsworth has gifted me this wallpaper and cushion as part of our collaboration which includes this blogpost.

-If you know someone you think would find these tips helpful, would you mind sharing it to them?
+If you know someone you think would find this article on Maximalism without the clutter featuring Claire Eslworth helpful, would you mind sharing it to them?
 I’d be grateful if you would share on your stories too or mention or tag me Instagram layered.home on your posts.
 I’d love it if you would follow me on there.
 Thank you for reading!